Charitable Giving

 (Please note that the following information reflects, in general terms, how a gift might affect specified tax liabilities.
 We suggest that you consult your lawyer and accountant before deciding what is best for you.
 We have used the James L. Maher Center in Newport as an example of a charitable organization throughout this article.)

-What are the benefits of giving Stocks and Securities?
+What Are the Benefits of Giving Stocks and Securities?

 A gift of stock (or other appreciated property) entitles you to a tax deduction for the market value of the donated stock (not just your original cost).
 If the stock you wish to donate has been held for more than one (1) year, you can avoid capital gains tax on any appreciation of the stock by donating the stock prior to sale.
 The charitable organization benefits by selling the stock without paying taxes on the gain, and you benefit from making a contribution that would be larger than what you might have been able to donate in cash.

-What kinds of bequests can you make in your Will or Trust?
+What Kinds of Bequests Can You Make in Your Will or Trust?

 There are three different kinds of bequests, and with each, the entire value of the bequest is eligible for an estate tax charitable deduction.